-The end result was to form a ruling body by dividing powers as a check and balancing system.
-These powers were not to rule but to guard against the disparity we have today.
-Instead of protecting all citizens’ rights, special interest and minorities are given privileges.
-We are led to believe that our “Constitutional Republic” has become a Progressive Democracy.”
+The end result was to form a ruling body by dividing powers as a check and balance system.
+These powers were not to rule, but to guard against the disparity we have today.
+Instead of protecting all citizens’ rights, special interest, and minorities are given privileges.
+We are led to believe that our “Constitutional Republic” has become a “Progressive Democracy.”
 That is another misconception.
-It is no longer a democracy but an oligarchy that is in the process of handing over the reign to another theocracy.
+It is no longer a democracy, but an oligarchy that is in the process of handing over the reign to another theocracy.
 The people of this nation have lost confidence in their leaders and are at a point when anything is better than what they have.
 The last presidential election expressed the mood of despair and aimlessness for the majority of the people.
 They voted for social redemption, but can it save us?
 According to history, not just the Bible, it will not.
-Without adherence to divine laws, neither man nor nation has survived.
+Without adherence to “Divine Laws,” neither man nor a nation has survived.
 Ultimately we will agree with the founders of our Constitution that man is incapable of being impartial in his judgments.
 We must not be surprised when another religious law other than Biblical shall covet the reigns of this nation.